JUDSYS/v1Spec/spec/04-certs.md

 The picture MUST always be static: no animated GIFs or similar.

 For natural persons the image MUST be picture of the subject.
 The specific are left to the CA, but it SHOULD follow the traditions and conventions of the CA's country.

+One suggestion for CAs is to follow the ICAO guidlines on photos for passports.

 For legal persons the image MUST be a logo or other symbol that represents the subject.
 It MUST NOT be a picture of the owners or of the place where the subject is.
 Again, specific are left to the CA.